$110,810.55 paid in financial assistance for Rent, Gas and Water utilities.

 WHERE DOES THE MONEY GO??

 When the sales are over, and the numbers come in, The Ladies of Charity take the proceeds and immediately put that money into our Emergency Assistance Programs.
 As an emergency fund charity, we can be the first place people call when they are in crisis.
 Because of the fundraising efforts of our members, and the generous support from the Nashville Community, we can help those who are in need with food and financial assistance.

-We also provide financial relief to people in Davidson County who have fallen behind on a utility bill.
+We also provide financial relief to people in Davidson County who have fallen behind on rent or a utility bill.
 When the temperatures are at their most extreme and heating and cooling bills go up, many people cannot afford it.
 Seniors and people with disabilities have very limited resources, so we provide assistance during those times.

 The Ladies of Charity has served Nashville for over 118 years and remain commtted to those less fortunate.